 After course review, TXVSN central operations finalizes a Provider Agreement with the potential course provider.
 The agreement relates to course semester availability and enrollment schedules, the number of sections and seats available per course, course cost, and other relevant data needed to populate the TXVSN statewide course catalog.
 When the agreement is finalized, the TXVSN course provider’s courses are published in the TXVSN statewide course catalog and are available to TXVSN receiving districts.

 The TXVSN statewide course catalog displays all approved courses with each course description and its objectives, associated technology specifications, schedule, assessments, costs, and other relevant data for each TXVSN course provider.
-School personnel and students can review options to select courses that best meets students’ needs.
+School personnel and students can review options to select courses that best meet students’ needs.